 Worcester Cathedral’s Christmas Tree Festival 2018

-This year’s festival, organised by the cathedral, is to be held in the medieval cloisters from 8 December 2018 to January 2019.
-WEG’s Christmas tree is to be decorated with a large Father Christmas and lots of Christmas stockings.
-These have been made from red felt, embellished with bright, shiny sparkles to catch the light and the children’s imagination!
+This year’s festival, organised by the cathedral, was held in the medieval cloisters from 8th December 2018 to 3rd January 2019.
+WEG’s Christmas tree was decorated with a large Father Christmas and lots of Christmas stockings.
+These were made from red felt and embellished with bright, shiny sparkles to catch the light and the children’s imagination!

-Once again, thanks go to the branch members for their contributions and to Jan and Sue for decorating the tree so beautifully.
+Thanks go to the branch members for their contributions and to Jan, Sue and Pat for decorating the tree so beautifully.

 Project to Recreate Two Civil War Standards at the Commandery Museum, Worcester